 The first hour of the trek was similar to the Kamikochi – Yokoo trail.
 Fairly flat and drama free.
 But the main difference is, you start to see the view that makes this route so popular – the peaks of Japanese alps mountains!
 Those golden peaks definitely makes an early start like this totally worth it.

-The next 2 hours of the hike continued to be steep, with a few flat breaks.
+The next two hours of the hike continued to be steep, with a few flat breaks.
 It’s only about 2.4km from Hontani Bridge to Karasawa Hyutte, but the elevation gain is about 700m.
-It’s a very worthwhile climb though – the view just keep getting more and more beautiful as you get higher.
+It’s a very worthwhile climb though – the view just keeps getting more and more beautiful as you get higher.

 From here, you can continue on for longer hike and reaching the peaks of some of the mountains, but we did not have time since we only allocated 2 days for this hike…